-1.6.3 Rediit
+1.6.3.
+Rediit (coming back into residence at the start of Term)

 On the day you come into residence at the beginning of each Term you must check in at the Porters' Lodge using your University card.
 If, on account of illness or other emergency, you are unable to come up in time, you should immediately inform your Tutor.
 If you wish to leave Cambridge for one or more nights during Term, you must sign the Exeat Book in the Porters' Lodge before leaving, and when you return.